Pseudotumor cerebri syndrome

 Exams and Tests

-The doctor will perform a physical exam.
+The health care provider will perform a physical exam.
 Signs of this condition include:

 - Bulging anterior fontanelle in infants